realXtend/tundra/README.md

 ### Linux

-See [tools] for distro-specific build scripts.
+Currently only Ubuntu is officially supported.
+See [tools/Ubuntu/build-deps.bash] for distro-specific build scripts.

 ### OS X